 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

 Stelara is a prescription medication approved by the Food and Drug Administration (FDA) to treat active psoriatic arthritis and moderately to severely active cases of plaque psoriasis and Crohn’s disease.
-Stelara may be prescribed in cases where other treatments have failed or cannot be tolerated.
-Stelara is being investigated as a potential treatment for spondylitis.
+Stelara was investigated as a potential treatment for spondylitis, but failed to demonstrate efficacy in clinical studies.
 Stelara is also referred to by its drug name, Ustekinumab.